Prevention Of Sleep Apnea Risks

 uncomfortable, cranky and irritable.

-Severe apnea in children and toddlers of 2 years and older can cause
+and toddlers of 2 years and older can cause

 developmental and growth problems as well as heart problems.
 Learning